peakhunt/stm32f103rct6_audio/README.md

 It's been a while since last time I worked on this hobby project.

-The input/outside schematic is ready and it is basically just a copy of [electrosmash](https://www.electrosmash.com/pedalshield-uno).
+The input/output side schematic is ready and it is basically just a copy of [electrosmash](https://www.electrosmash.com/pedalshield-uno).

 And here is the schematic.